christoph-v/spark/README.md

 # spark
-Simple Playground to Acquire Required Knowledge
+Simple Playground to Achieve Required Knowledge

 This repository was first hosted at https://github.com/christoph-v/spark.git